 Such dilemmas are becoming more frequent, particularly as artificial intelligence permeates the life sciences.
 AI-driven technologies – whether deployed in drug discovery, diagnostic imaging, radiotherapy or synthetic biology – are characterised by what researchers call "opacity."
 Even domain experts often struggle to explain precisely why an algorithm produces a given output.
 This "black box" problem renders traditional expert evidence both indispensable and, paradoxically, insufficient.

-Arbitrators are increasingly called upon to adjudicate disputes where no participant - including the experts - fully comprehends the underlying technology.
+Arbitrators are called upon to adjudicate disputes where no participant – including the experts – fully comprehends the underlying technology.
 The expectation is no longer merely legal fluency, but scientific literacy across disciplines that are themselves evolving rapidly.

 AI-generated IP: A harbinger of disputes to come

 Consider the recent controversy surrounding Tilly Norwood, a fully AI-generated actress created by Dutch producer Eline Van der Velden and promoted as "the next Scarlett Johansson."
 The announcement provoked immediate backlash from actors' unions, which warned that synthetic performers pose an existential threat to human livelihoods.
+At the same time, Tilly’s creators promised that Tilly is only the beginning and that many more artificial superstars are already in the making.

 The demands on tomorrow's arbitrators